 Once your application has been approved by the by the district superintendent it is submitted by the district superintendent to the next respective department/office (if required) for

 - April 1: Spring applications due (Applications should be submitted to the district superintendent by March 20.)

-- October 1: Fall applications and equitable compensation requests* due.
-(Applications should be submitted to the district superintendent by September 20.)
+- October 15: Fall applications due.
+(Applications should be submitted to the district superintendent by October 1.)

 - Building Grant/Building Loan Request

 FREQUENTLY ASKED QUESTIONS

 What is the process to apply for a loan or grant from the Unified Funding Task Force?